irnscvngr/AusbildungMining/devdiary.md

 It's not using Python unfortunately, but it works.<br>
 *(Regarding Python: I searched all possible repos, tutorials or forum threads.
 There's currently no way to set this up with Python as there's no way to setup ``sqladmin`` with Python on GCP)*

+## 24.02.2025

+### Structure of custom API endpoint

+A manual statement currently looks like this:<br>
+``INSERT INTO "SchemaName".tableName (columnName) VALUES (:variableName)``

+That means a custom API endpoint should receive the following parameters:

+- Schema name
+- Table name
+- Column name(s) and corresponding value(s)

+*The database name is stored as Google Secret and hence is not to be changed dynamically.
+If values should be posted to another database, a second instance using another Secret needs to be used.*

+- Some helpful info about mocking a context manager for testing: https://stackoverflow.com/questions/28850070/python-mocking-a-context-manager